xy-241/CS-Notes/content/Tools/Docker/Docker Network.md

 >[!caution]- Accessing application running on host machine port
 > If we have an application running on host on port `80`, we can't access the application via `localhost:80`, because the network interface of the container is isolated from the network interface of the host.
 This only works on [[#Docker Host Network]] in which the network interface of host is shared with the container
 >
-> If we want to access the application running on host machine port, we need to use `host.docker.internal:80`, `host.docker.internal` will be converted to the [[IP Address]] of the host machine by docker automatically
+> If we want to access the application running on host machine port, we need to use `host.docker.internal:80`, `host.docker.internal` will be converted to the [[IP Address]] of the host machine by docker automatically.
+However, this is **a feature of Docker Desktop** for Mac and Windows specifically!!!

 </br>